 Manufactured gas plants

-History: The former MGP operated from 1878 to 1926 providing a constant source of energy for the community’s lighting, heating and cooking needs.
+The former MGP operated from 1878 to 1926 providing a constant source of energy for the community's lighting, heating and cooking needs.
 PG&E owned the plant from 1916 to its closure.
 Some byproducts of the gas making process were left buried on-site as the plant was dismantled – a common practice before environmental regulations.
-PG&E will clean up the property applying today’s standards.
+PG&E is remediating the property to meet today’s environmental cleanup standards.

 Former Oroville manufactured gas plant